srikanta30/srikanta30/README.md

 <p align="center">
   Show ❤️ by starring repositories you find useful.
   <br />
-  Also, you can ⭐ or fork the repositories if you want to add a new feature or improve them.
+  Feel free to fork any repository if you want to add a new feature or improve them.
   <br/>
   <br/>
 </p>